Late breaking Abstract submissions – Now Closed

 What are we looking for?

 We welcome abstracts aligned with the conference themes listed below, describing original work in the field of Clinical (vibrational) spectroscopy.
 The abstract should also outline the methodology, results, conclusions, innovation, and potential impact of the work.
+Late breaking abstracts will be considered for poster presentation only.

 Sample Preparation and Measurement Protocols;